department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/Availability-Framework.md

 ---
 name: Availability Framework Template
 about: Template implementing Availability Framework
 title: Availability Framework - Issues - Dates
-labels: front-end, content, qa, change management,
+labels: content, front-end
+assignees: ''

 ---

 ## Dscription
 <!-- What is it that needs to be changed for code maintenance -->
 As VAHB Mobile App, I need to use Availability Framework to